OSSILE/OSSILE/code_examples/rpg/README.md

 - __BBCNEWS__

+  Fetch news stories (UK edition) from BBC using SYSTOOLS.HTTPGETCLOB

 - __CALCWEEK : Calculate Weekend and -start__

   The start and end date of the week is calculated via the CEE API.
 Either the